Geometric zeta functions for higher rank p-adic groups: The Lefschetz formula

 Let $\alpha$ be a root, say $\alpha(\diag(a_1,\dots,a_n))=\frac{a_i}{a_j}$.
 Then

 Hence $\nu\in\a_0^*$ is positive if and only if $\nu_1>\nu_2>\dots >\nu_n$.

 We will fix Haar-measures of $G$ and its reductive subgroups as follows.
 For $H\subset G$ being a torus there is a unique maximal compact subgroup $U_H$ which is open.
 Then we fix a Haar measure on $H$ such that $\vol (U_H)=1$.
 If $H$ is connected semisimple with compact center then we choose the unique positive Haar-measure which up to sign coincides with the Euler-Poincar\'e measure \cite{Kottwitz}.
-So in the latter case our measure is determined by the following property: For any discrete torsionfree cocompact subgroup $\Ga_H\subset H$ we have
+This measure is uniquely determined by the following property.
+Any discrete torsion-free cocompact subgroup $\Ga_H\subset H$ has finite dimensional rational cohomology, i.e., the $\Q$-vector space $H^*(\Ga_H,\Q)=\bigoplus_{p=0}^\infty H^p(\Ga_H,\Q)$ is finite dimensional, where $H^p(\Ga_H,\Q)$ deniotes the group cohomology with coefficients in the field $\Q$.
+We denote its Euler characteristic by $\chi(\Ga_H,\Q)$, i.e.,